 Our family has stopped using public WiFi reluctantly.
-I always used Starbucks’s wifi when I literally lived at my local place when studying for the bar (to practice law).
-I have also encouraged my kids to use the public wifi rather than drive up our data bill.
+I always used Starbucks’s WiFi when I lived at my local place when studying for the bar (to practice law).
+I have also encouraged my kids to use public WiFi rather than drive up our data bill.
 No more!
-We find it easy to connect to public wifi because there isn’t authentication that is beneficial for hackers.
+We find it easy to connect to public WiFi because there isn’t authentication that is beneficial for hackers.

 4. Don’t Believe Your Caller ID

-It is very easy for scammers to use fake names and numbers.
-I have picked up my house phone because I recognized my own cell number.
+It is effortless for scammers to use fake names and numbers.
+I picked up my house phone because I recognized my cell number.
 I hung up that baby so fast that I almost broke my phone.
 My house phone is on borrowed time.

 5. Consider How You Pay